 NOTICE: Documents recorded in the office of the County Clerk are Public Records, subject to inspection and disclosure

-County Clerk Lynn Ellins, a former deputy Secretary of State in Colorado, was elected in 2008 to a four-year term overseeing the Office of the County Clerk, which keeps records such as resolutions, ordinances, deeds and marriage licenses.
-The office also issues several types of permits and licenses, such as permits for parties, licenses for liquor establishments, etc. He has appointed Mario Jimenez as his Chief Deputy Clerk.
+County Clerk Lynn Ellins, a former chief deputy Secretary of State in Colorado, was elected in both 2008 and 2012 to consecutive four-year terms overseeing the Office of the County Clerk, which keeps records such as resolutions, ordinances, deeds and marriage licenses.
+The office also issues several types of permits and licenses, such as permits for parties, licenses for liquor establishments, etc.

-The office also receives nominations and petitions related to elections.
+The Doña Ana County Clerk’s Office also receives nominations and petitions related to elections.
 In addition, the office supervises and prepares ballots and voting machines and trains poll workers.
 The clerk's office also supports the Office of the Probate Judge in handling informal proceedings.

 The duties of the county clerk are established in the New Mexico Constitution and fall under four main areas: